-To view this window, click OAM > Ethernet OAM > Ethernet OAM Settings, as shown below:
+To view this window, click OAM > Ethernet OAM > Ethernet OAM Settings as shown below:

-Figure 10-17 Ethernet OAM Settings window
+Figure 10-19 Ethernet OAM Settings window

-Parameter Description Unit Select the unit you want to configure.
-From Port / To Port Select a range of ports you wish to configure.
+Parameter Description From Port / To Port Select a range of ports you wish to configure.
 Mode Use the drop-down menu to select to operate in either Active or Passive .
 The default mode is Active.
 State Use the drop-down menu to enable or disable the OAM function.
 Remote Loopback Use the drop-down menu to select Ethernet OAM remote loopback.
 None - Select to disable the remote loopback.
 Start - Select to request the peer to change to the remote loopback mode.
 Stop - Select to request the peer to change to the normal operation mode.
 Received Remote Loopback Use the drop-down menu to configure the client to process or to ignore the received Ethernet OAM remote loopback command.
 Process - Select to process the received Ethernet OAM remote loopback command.
 Ignore - Select to ignore the received Ethernet OAM remote loopback command.